 We recognize, understand, and encourage celebration of the differences that surround us.
 Diversity and equity are vital to Portland Parks & Recreation's ideals and values.

 It is the policy of the City of Portland that no person shall be excluded from participation in, denied the benefits of, or be subjected to discrimination in any city program, service, or activity on the grounds of race, color, national origin, disability, or other protected class status.
 Adhering to Civil Rights Title VI and ADA Title II civil rights laws, the City of Portland ensures meaningful access to City programs, services, and activities by reasonably providing: translation and interpretation, modifications, accommodations, alternative formats, and auxiliary aids and services.
-To request these services, contact 503-823-2525, City TTY 503-823-6868, Relay Service: 711.
+To request these services, contact 503-823-2525, or for Relay Service or TTY, contact 711.

 Portland Parks & Recreation's planning cycle includes the development of a strategic plan every three to five years.
 Each strategic plan is a stepping stone toward fulfilling the Parks 2020 Vision.